ibm-cloud-docs/databases-for-etcd/getting-started.md

 ### Transactions

-Transactions take a series of etcd commands and applies them all as a single, atomic transaction.
-The txn command is broken into three parts.
+Transactions take a series of etcd commands and apply them all as a single, atomic transaction.
+The `txn` command is broken into three parts.
-- Define the key you would like to modify and the value it should be before modifying.
+- Define the key you would like to modify and its value before modifying.
-- If the comparison is successful, enter the commands to execute
+- If the comparison is successful, enter the commands to execute.
-- If the comparison is a failure, enter the commands to execute
+- If the comparison is a failure, enter the commands to execute.

-If you use interactive mode: etcdctl txn -i the session will prompt for the parts.
+If you use interactive mode, `etcdctl txn -i`, the session prompts for the parts.
-{. :tip}
+{: .tip}

 ```
 $ etcdctl put key1 1